dannysimpson491/codecademy-git-test/README.md

 # codecademy-git-test

-This is a Codecademy GitHub tutorial.
+This is a Codecademy Git tutorial.

+GitHub desktop makes interacting with Git easy!